Equal-Pay Contracts: Hardness for Equal-Pay and Unconstrained Contracts

 \subsection{No Constant-Factor Approximation for XOS}

 In this section, we show that when $f$ is XOS, no polynomial-time constant-factor approximation is achievable.

-\begin{theorem} When $f$ is XOS, any (possibly randomized) algorithm that makes only polynomially many demand queries achieves an (expected) approximation ratio of at least $\Omega(n^{1/7})$ to the optimal profit over unconstrained contracts.
-Moreover, the same lower bound applies to equal-pay contracts. \end{theorem} Our result is information-theoretic: We construct an instance with a probability distribution over XOS reward functions and establish an upper bound on the performance of any deterministic algorithm with demand oracle access on this randomized input.
+\begin{restatable}{theorem}{XosInapprox} When $f$ is XOS, any (possibly randomized) algorithm that makes only polynomially many demand queries achieves an (expected) approximation ratio of at least $\Omega(n^{1/7})$ to the optimal profit over unconstrained contracts under combinatorial actions.
+Moreover, the same lower bound applies to equal-pay contracts. \end{restatable}

+Our result is information-theoretic: We construct an instance with a probability distribution over XOS reward functions and establish an upper bound on the performance of any deterministic algorithm with demand oracle access on this randomized input.
 By Yao's principle, this directly implies the statement of the theorem.
 We next describe the distribution over instances.

 Fix an integer parameter $\ell \geq 5$.
 We construct a family of instances $\mathcal{I}^{(G)} = \langle A, \{T_i\}_{i \in A}, f^{(G)}, c \rangle$ indexed by subsets $G \subseteq A$ with $|G| = \ell^2$.
 The agent set is $A = \{1, 2, \ldots, n\}$, where $n = \ell^7$.
 Each agent $i \in A$ has $m' = \ell^3$ individual actions, $T_i = \{(i-1) \cdot m' + 1, \ldots, (i-1) \cdot m' + m'\}$.
 The set of all actions is $T = T_1 \sqcup \ldots \sqcup T_n$.
 Every action $j \in T_i$ incurs cost $c_{j} = 1/(2\ell^3)$.
 The success probability function is defined by: